ripple/opensource.ripple.com/docs/simpleXRPL/index.md

 `simpleXRPL` is built around four concepts:

-- **Clients**: Establishes the network connection and the connector configuration.
-Both are immutable for the client's lifetime; to change either, you create a new client.
+- **Clients**: Establish the network connection and the connector configuration.
+Both are immutable for a client's lifetime; to change either, you create a new client.
-- **Connectors**: The execution model that determines *how* operations run and *who* holds account keys.
+- **Connectors**: Make up the execution model that determines *how* operations run and *who* holds account keys.
 Each connector exposes a uniform interface to the rest of the SDK, so the same code runs across all of them.
-- **Accounts**: An XRPL [account](https://xrpl.org/docs/concepts/accounts) paired with the connector that signs for it.
+- **Accounts**: XRPL [accounts](https://xrpl.org/docs/concepts/accounts), each paired with the connector that signs for it.
 - **Verticals**: Domain-specific classes and methods that group related business operations.